Septic System Installation & Alterations

 In this phase of the permitting process, you submit your septic system design to the county for construction approval.
 You will select the proper septic tank size.
 Then, you will also design the best disposal method based on the SAR number provided in Phase I.

 Selecting the proper septic tank size is done one of two ways and may actually consider both in close calculations.
-First, a current floor plan design will be required for this permitting phase.
-This will allow us to determine the number of bedrooms in the home and the number of plumbing fixtures that will be connected to the septic system. (this is includes garage sinks, barns, pool bathrooms, guest quarters, etc).
-Each plumbing fixture in the home is given a number based upon water usage required to operate each.
-An example of this would be a bathroom sink would represent 1 fixture where a toilet would represent 3 fixture-unit count; more usage, more water.
-All fixtures are added to a calculation sheet and a grand total of “fixtures” is notated.
-Also counted is the number of bedrooms in the home.
-In some cases, dens may be counted as bedrooms.
+First, you must provide a current floor plan design for this permitting phase.
+We count the bedrooms and plumbing fixtures to determine the correct size and capacity for your septic system.
+This will also include garage sinks, barns, pool bathrooms, guest quarters, and more.
+We assign a number to each plumbing fixture based on its water usage.
+For example, a bathroom sink counts as 1 fixture while a toilet counts as 3 fixture units.
+More usage means more water.
+We add all fixtures to a calculation sheet and note the grand total of fixtures.
+We also count the number of bedrooms in the home, and in some cases, dens may count as bedrooms.

 With these two numbers we are able to properly identify the best tank size for the home’s predicted water usage.
-Sometimes, new home construction includes plans for a future addition or a garage/shop.
-Consider these future additions when selecting the tank size.
+Consider any future additions when selecting the tank size.
 The system may seem oversized for the current home.
 However, this prevents the need for septic system reconstruction later when additional rooms or fixtures exceed the permit limits.

 Along with selecting the correct septic tank size, we calculate the disposal field complexity.
 This uses numbers from the bedroom/fixture count and the SAR number from Phase I-Site and Soil testing.
-The most common conventional septic system disposal fields in Arizona are seepage pit(s), leach lines, or chamber systems.
 Each disposal field differs and serves separate needs and applications.
 Each field also has it’s own special calculation.
 This ensures that the depth or length is adequate to handle the estimated daily effluent from the septic tank.
 If your soil test requires an advanced treatment unit, we can help.
 We will recommend the best system for your home, usage, and maintenance requirements.

 Designing a septic system is a matter of acquiring the correct septic tank size and the correct disposal method and it’s individual complexity.